xprova/bisect-tau/README.md

 Tw  = 1.548e-12 sec
 ```

-Follow the guidelines in the next section to learn how to use with tool to
+Follow the guidelines in the following sections to learn how to use with tool
-characterize your own circuits.
+to characterize your own circuits.

 ### Calculating Tau for your Design